softwaremill/supler/docs/backend/formdef/basics.rst

 Multiple fields in rows
 -----------------------

-If you would like to have your fields rendered one text to the other as opposed to a horizontal list, you can use the ``||`` operator::
+If you would like to have your fields rendered one next to the other as opposed to a horizontal list, you can use the ``||`` operator::

   case class Person(firstName: String, lastName: String, age: Int)